Welcome to our page about

 Tuesday nights at The Regent are well attended and there is always a good selection on tunes to be heard.
 Many of these you will recognise, even if you are not a Jazz aficionado.
 Tunes by Gershwin, Ellington, Cole Porter and many of the great composers of the twentieth century.

-I think I like about jazz music is that each of the musicians playing in an ensemble are often also soloists and, as in tonight’s quartet, they perform solo pieces as they work their way through a song.
+What I like about jazz music, is that each of the musicians playing in an ensemble, is often also a soloist and, as in tonight’s quartet, they perform solo pieces as they work their way through a song.
 At the heart of jazz, is improvisation; the group plays variations on a well-known theme tune.
-Tonight, for example, the group played Cole Porter’s Night and Day, and the well-known song Mr Bo jangles, and also Gershwin’s Summer Time performed by many famous singers including Billie Holiday, Stevie Wonder, Ray Charles, Nina Simone and many others.
+Tonight, for example, the group played Cole Porter’s Night and Day, and the well-known song Mr Bo Jangles, and also Gershwin’s Summer Time performed by many famous singers including Billie Holiday, Stevie Wonder, Ray Charles, Nina Simone and many others.

 So, a good night out; live music in a congenial venue.
-And it desn’t cost the Earth.
+And it doesn’t cost the Earth.

 6th July 2018